Gawrych/FlightDelay/README.md

 An API for calculating the probability of flight delays based on user-provided airport and time information.
 By leveraging a combination of historical airport statistics, real-time weather data sourced from the [API](#acknowledgements), and current traffic levels at European airports.

-I use this API in my web application [DelayFlight.pl](https://www.delayflight.pl)

 ## Features
   ### Delay probability calculator
   You can input the specific date, time, and airport for your flight, and algorithms analyze historical airport statistics and current weather conditions to generate a probability of delay for your chosen time and location.
 This enables you to make more informed decisions about your travel plans.